ken3512/Compiler/README.md

   1. A virtual machine to execute commands
   2. A lexer to tokenize the symbols
   3. A parser to parse the tokens
-  4. A assembler to generate code
+  4. An assembler to generate code

 The grades I got on the following four projects where: